Leading The Way

 Anand holds a BE degree in Electronics from Mumbai University as well as MS and PhD from the Rochester Institute of Technology in Electrical engineering and Microsystems engineering.

-Frank Blohm is Vice President and General Manager of Operations at Velodyne LiDAR.
+Frank Blohm is Vice President of Operations and Supply Chains at Velodyne LiDAR.
 He is a dynamic leader and change agent who brings over 25 years of experience running manufacturing, operations, and supply chains for companies like Extreme Networks, Lucent Technologies, Octel Communications, and Sanmina.
 At Frank's most recent position, Extreme Networks, he was the Executive Vice President of Operations and responsible for supply chain, SI&OP, manufacturing, operations, services, sales operations, real estate, IT, quality, corporate services, and business process transformation.
 With his extensive background, Frank will help Velodyne deliver on its operations and rapid growth plans for the HDL32, HDL64 and VLP16 product families.

 Frank received his Supply Chain Certification from San Jose State University and he is an active member of APICs and ISM.
 Frank has a passion for boating and spends his spare time on his jet boat.